porkkasanna/porkkasanna.github.io/cmdline_course.md

 to navigate the directories and files on our computer using the command line (with the `cd` command).
 We went over how to use a text editor called "emacs".
 We installed "homebrew" and with that "wget".

-This week's material was of course quite basic and just an introduction, so there isn't that much more.
+This week's material was of course quite basic and just an introduction, so I found these quite easy.

 ***